Posts Tagged ‘arch bridge’

 Crosses: Bronx River, Harlem and New Haven Metro-North tracks

-Connects: Woodlawn and Wakefield, The Bronx [satellite map]
+Connects: Woodlawn and Wakefield, Bronx, NY [satellite map]

 Carries: 4 vehicular lanes, 2 pedestrian sidewalks